 How Distribution in Kind Works

-When an estate is settled, not everything needs to be sold and converted to cash.
-Arizona law actually prefers the opposite.
-Unless the will says otherwise, distributable assets should be passed along in their current form whenever possible.
+When an estate is settled, not everything needs to be sold for cash.
+The law actually prefers the opposite.
+Unless the will says otherwise, assets should be given out in their current form when possible.

 Unless a contrary intention is indicated by the will, the distributable assets of a decedent's estate shall be distributed in kind to the extent possible.